MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ctabctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu üye işlevi, Windows SDK açıklandığı gibi Win32 iletisini [TCM_HIGHLIGHTITEM](/windows/win32/Controls/tcm-highlightitem)uygular.
+Bu üye işlevi, Windows SDK açıklandığı gibi Win32 ileti [TCM_HIGHLIGHTITEM](/windows/win32/Controls/tcm-highlightitem)uygular.

 ##  <a name="hittest"></a>CTabCtrl:: HitTest